On convergence rate for Erlang--Sevastyanov type models with infinitely many servers: Introduction

-and to some more general situation where {\em intensity} \(\mu\) may also depend on \(k\) (in which case \(\mu^k\) in (\ref{Er2}) should be replaced by \(\prod_{i=1}^{k}\mu_i\)).
-Similar formulae also hold true for finitely many servers in the system under the condition that the customers arriving while all servers are busy become lost by the system.
+and \(\prod_{i=1}^{0}\lambda_i \equiv 1\), and to a more general situation where {\em intensity} \(\mu\) may also depend on \(n\) (in which case \(\mu^n\) in (\ref{Er2}) should be replaced by \(\prod_{i=1}^{n}\mu_i\)).
+Similar formulae also hold true for finitely many servers in the system under the condition that the customers arriving while all servers are busy become lost.